-The Detector Mapping options (see Fig. 7.3) allow you to map your DETECTOR to a Vehicle Number (Veh #).
+The Configure Detector Mappings section allows you to map your detectors to a Vehicle Number (Veh #).
 This Veh # correlates to the Veh # on the TSP, so you must map accordingly to match the actual connection.
-You can assign a descriptive name in the DISPLAY NAME field and chose your QUEUE SIZE, which is the number of vehicles that can fit between this detection point and the next.
-For example, "Menu" is mapped to Veh 2 and named "Menu," the queue number selected from the QUEUE SIZE drop-down list is "3 Cars."
-This indicates that three vehicles can fit between this detection point and the next detection point.
-In this example, the detection point is "Window" with the DISPLAY NAME "Cashier."
-The last detector point does not have a queue size because there are no other detection points/zones in the lane beyond this point.
-If your system uses more than one TSP, use the TSP field to select the one corresponding to each detector mapped.
+You can assign a descriptive name in the DISPLAY NAME field and choose your QUEUE SIZE from the drop-down list, which is the number of vehicles that can fit between this detection point and the next.
+For example, in Fig. 7.8, "Menu" (the first detector) is mapped to Veh 1, assigned the display name "Menu 1," and the queue size selected is "4 Cars."
+This indicates that four vehicles can fit between this detection point and the next detection point (Menu 2).
+The last detection points do not have a queue size because there are no other detection points/zones in the lane beyond this point.
+If your system uses more than one TSP, use the PROCESSOR field to select the one corresponding to each detector mapped (in this example, only one TSP50 is used).